e-finance-frankfurt/server-user/user-manual/README.md

 The default user interface for the jupyter server is the [Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/), the url being `http://<ip-adress>/user/<user-name>/lab`.

 The Jupyter Lab user interface gives you all **functionality** that you could possible need in one single browser tab.
 On the left-hand side, you can find `file browser`, `running kernels`, `table of contents` (for an open notebook), and the `extension manager`.
-On the right-hand side, you can find `property inspector` and the `debugging tool`.
+On the right-hand side, you can find `property inspector` and `debugging tool`.
 We may use the `kernel` tab to interrupt, shut down, or restart the selected kernel, meaning the kernel that is underlying the notebook or console that you are currently interacting with.
 We may use the `file` tab to log out, or to go back to the Jupyter Hub (hub control panel) from where we can start and stop all of our Jupyter Server instances.
 With everything located within a single browser tab, note that you can **split your screen** by dragging a tab to either side (up, down, left, right), allowing you to look at multiple files side-by-side.
 For example, it may make sense for you to run a script on one side and monitor your resource usage on the other.

 The Jupyter Lab user inteface allows for different ways of **running your code**.
 Both `notebook` and `console` can be used for interactive programming, use the `notebook` runtime if you additionally want to include markdown (see chapter 3.1.1).
 The `terminal` is less convenient, but it plays an important role when facing long-running jobs (see chapter 3.1.2).